 You’re going to promote a free social media course in your next promotional email newsletter.
 You include a “Send me the course” button in your email and route it to a fresh “Thank You” landing page designed exclusively for this course.

-You utilize the Thank You page URL as your link trigger in a new process.
-You may now begin developing the social media email course automation.
 The workflow will be activated each time someone clicks the button in your newsletter and lands on the Thank You page.

 Note: If you’re utilizing our landing page builder, you should delete the Form block from your layout.
 This is because of the fact that you do not require a Success page (the second tab in the landing page editor), simply the Thank You page.